wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getblockbynum.md

 ---
-title: trx:/wallet/getblockbynum \[POST\]
+title: trx:/wallet/getblockbynum - TRON
-description: Returns the Block Object corresponding to the Block Height specified(number of blocks preceding it).
+description: Example code for the trx:/wallet/getblockbynum rest method. Сomplete guide on how to use trx:/wallet/getblockbynum rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters